Raghuveer22/ResumeBuilderApi/README.md

 # Resume Generator API using AdobePdfServices SDK

-This is a Node.js API for generating professional resumes using the AdobePdfServices SDK.
-It allows users to create resumes by sending a POST request with the required information and generates a PDF document based on the provided data.
+This is a Node.js API with UI for users to interact and send a POST request for generating professional resumes using the AdobePdfServices SDK.

+Website: The website for generating resumes is hosted at [Resume Builder](https://huggingface.co/spaces/Moki2004/ResumeBuilder).
+You can access the website to create professional resumes using a user-friendly interface.

 ## File Structure